chenggangpro/reactive-mybatis-support/README.md

 * Aimed to adapt mybatis to reactive project (aka WebFlux/Reactor3)
 * `mybatis-r2dbc` Base on [linux-china/mybatis-r2dbc](https://github.com/linux-china/mybatis-r2dbc)
 * Using `mybatis-generator` adapt `mybatis-dynamic-sql` to  reactive project
-* Support SpringBoot AutoConfiguration,Mapper Scan and so on.
+* Support SpringBoot AutoConfiguration,AutoMapperScan and so on.
-* Support SpringBoot's Transaction .
+* Support Spring's Transaction .
 * This project only work fine with `Spring Data R2dbc`.

 #### Examples